microsoft/azure-function-flex-open-ai/docs/workshop.md

 # Lab 2 : Process the audio file with an Azure Durable Function

-On this lab, you will focus on the following scope :
+In this lab, you will focus on the following scope :

 ![Hand's On Lab Architecture Lab](assets/azure-functions-lab3.png)